andyspectre/distroforge/readme.md

 # Distroforge

-A collection of shell scripts to forge [Distrobox](https://github.com/89luca89/distrobox) containers with specific development environments and tools.
-Totally a work in progress.
+A collection of shell scripts to forge [Distrobox](https://github.com/89luca89/distrobox) containers with specific environments and tools.
+This is totally a work in progress with likely many small issues.
+I tried to keep the same POSIX compliant style as distrobox.
+The main idea is to have consistent environments, so if you have a bunch of distroboxes they will all have the same base and familiar configs (tmux, vim, zsh etc.), this is done via stow.
+Another advantage is to declare the role of each container in the distrobox.ini via tags; so you'll have your java container, mobile container, etc. Then with one command you can create and configure containers with applications and configurations based on the tags.

 ## Features